dhis2/dhis2-docs/src/user/manage-users-user-roles-and-user-groups.md

 The following rules apply when you create a new password.
 The password must:

   - Contain at least 8 characters.
-Note that this number is configurable through the system setting "Minium characters in password", which can be up to 14 characters.
+Note that this number is configurable through the system setting "Minimum characters in password", which can be up to 14 characters.

-  - Not contain more than 40 characters.
+  - Not contain more than 34 characters.

   - Contain at least one special character (non-alphanumeric character).

-  - Contain at least one upper-case character.
+  - Contain at least one UPPERCASE character.

-  - Contain at least one lower-case character.
+  - Contain at least one lowercase character.

   - Contain at least one digit (number).

-  - Not contain the username or email address of the user account.

-  - Not contain generic words such as *system*, *admin*, *user*, *login*, and *manager*.

-  - Not be one of the previous 24 passwords the user has used.
-This does not apply in case when a super user resets the password for another user.

 ### Reset user password by email { #reset_user_password_by_email }